-Early in the Fall semester, you will be asked to complete an electronic form which will ask about your activities and progress over the past year, your plans, and difficulties you may have encountered.
-Once you have an agreed academic advisor, your assessment form will be shared with that person.
+At the beginning of the Fall semester, doctoral students will be asked to complete the annual assessment form which will ask about your activities and progress over the past year, your plans, and difficulties you may have encountered.
+This assessment is due yearly by September 30, together with a current CV.
+If you have an agreed faculty academic advisor, your assessment will be shared with that person.
 The advisor is asked to comment on your progress and/or check a box that describes your progress as excellent/typical/adequate/inadequate.
 You will be able to see the advisor's input.
-The completed form will then be reviewed by the Graduate Advisor and Graduate Coordinator.
+The completed assessment will then be reviewed by the Graduate Advisor and Graduate Coordinator.

-We strongly recommend that, around the time that the Annual Assessment is completed, you have a conversation with your advisor about your progress and concerns.
+We strongly recommend that, around the time that the Annual Assessment is completed, you have a conversation with your advisor about your progress and any concerns you may have.
 This helps avoid situations where expectations are mismatched, or where concerns fester.